Health Science Education

 Emergency Medical Technician

-People's lives often depend on the quick action and competent care of emergency medical technicians (EMTs) and paramedics.
-EMTs are prepared to respond to a wide range of situations including automobile accidents, heart attacks, slips and falls, childbirth, and other life threatening conditions.
-EMTs provide this vital service as they care for and transport the sick or injured to a medical facility.
+Students discover that EMTs are prepared to respond to a wide range of situations including automobile accidents, heart attacks, slips and falls, childbirth, and other life threatening conditions.

 Stock No. 86-0008 Request Information